To Our Dear Patients,

 - Rather than in our reception area, you will be asked to wait outside or in your car.
 We will contact you on your phone to notify you when your appointment will begin before entering, in order to reduce the number of people in close distance within our office.

-- We will also be performing a no-touch temperature check on our patients prior to entry into the office.
+- We also may perform a no-touch temperature check on our patients prior to entry into the office.
 All patients will be required to wear a mask to enter our office and must not take it off until instructed to do so for dental evaluations and treatment.
 All dental staff will wear masks at all times.

 - We have hand sanitizer that we will ask you to use when you enter the office.